How Quickly Is Mercury’s Surface Evolving?

 This substantial difference in degradation rates raises a number of puzzling questions with potentially broad implications, including whether different weathering processes are occurring on the two bodies and if the crater population on the oldest terrains on Mercury might be highly modified by its fast rate of landform evolution.
 The results of this study should motivate more research on the factors that control the evolution of landscapes on these and possibly other airless bodies.

-This paper presents detailed analysis of simple crater topography on Mercury that suggests more rapid landform evolution on Mercury than on the Moon (i.e., crater degradation).
+Fassett et al. present a detailed analysis of simple crater topography on Mercury that suggests more rapid landform evolution on Mercury than on the Moon (i.e., crater degradation).
 The analysis uses depth to diameter measurements of impact craters and state-of-the-art diffusion models to investigate degradation states of these craters.
 The demonstration that landscape evolution on both bodies occurs at substantially different rates has broad implications.
 Are the dominant processes at work different on each body?
 Are individual weathering processes enhanced or subdued on each?
-How does this affect crater counting and our understanding of surface ages?
-Overall, the measurement results and analysis of degradation rates suggest more work is needed to understand why the degradation rate on Mercury is faster, how it scales with crater size, and other factors which may have significant implications for understanding the landscape evolution of these bodies.
+How do these differing rates affect crater counting and our understanding of surface ages?
+Overall, the measurement results and analysis of degradation rates suggest more work is needed to understand why the degradation rate on Mercury is faster, how it scales with crater size, and other factors that may have significant implications for understanding the landscape evolution of these bodies.

 - Article Category

 - Research Letters